12 Father’s Day marketing examples to inspire your next campaign

 Subject line: DAD JOKES

 Who doesn’t love a good dad joke?
-Baboon to the Moon puts the jokes front and center and uses humor as a hook in their Father’s Day email.
+Adventure brand Baboon to the Moon puts the jokes front and center and uses humor as a hook in this Father’s Day email.

-The lighthearted copy sparks readers’ interest and the clear call to action (CTA) encourages them to shop products curated specifically for the holiday.
+The lighthearted copy sparks readers’ interest, while the clear call to action (CTA) encourages them to shop products curated specifically for the holiday.

 Subject line: For all the dads around the world